- Although it may seem scary, the red screen warning is actually harmless most of the time.

 1. Try to close the web browser

-Of course, try to avoid the page that showed you the ‘Your computer has been blocked’ alert as from there you might get malware or other harmful software.
+Of course, try to avoid the page that showed you the Your computer has been blocked alert as from there you might get malware or other harmful software.

 If the browser re-opens the same red screen page, then you have to enter Task Manager and end any related processes from there.

-Switch to Processes tab and end any process that might be related with your browser or with a strange app or program that might represent a risk for your computer.
+Switch to the Processes tab and end any process that might be related to your browser or with a strange app or program that might represent a risk for your computer.

-In case you want to be secure while surfing the internet, you will need to get a full-dedicated tool to secure your network.
-Install now Cyberghost VPN and secure yourself.
-It protects your PC from attacks while browsing, masks your IP address and blocks all unwanted access.
+In case you want to be secure while surfing the internet, you will need to get a full-dedicated tool to secure your network like Private Internet Access VPN.

 2. Enter Safe Mode and perform a full system scan

 Even after successfully closing the web browser, you still have to scan your Windows 10 system in order to be 100% sure that you haven’t got any malicious codes from that fake red screen page.

-- Enter your computer into safe mode – in safe mode all third party apps and processes are disabled by default.
+- Enter your computer into safe mode – in safe mode, all third-party apps and processes are disabled by default.

-- For reaching safe mode: press the Win+R keyboard hotkeys and in the Run box enter ‘msconfig’; then from System Configuration switch to Boot tab and under Boot options check Safe Boot; when done, save your changes and reboot your computer.
+- For reaching safe mode: press the Win+R keyboard hotkeys and in the Run box enter msconfig; then from System Configuration switch to Boot tab and under Boot options check Safe Boot.
+When done, save your changes and reboot your computer.